RafaelLopesPinheiro/inventory-management/README.md

-Demand Forecasting for Pizza Sales using Machine Learning 🧠 Introduction
+Machine Learning Models for Pizza Demand Forecasting

-Effective demand forecasting is crucial for businesses in the food and beverage industry.
-By anticipating future sales, businesses can optimize inventory, reduce waste, and enhance profitability.
-This project explores machine learning models to predict daily pizza sales for different pizza types using a real dataset from a fictional pizzeria.
-The primary goal is to identify the most accurate and interpretable model for demand forecasting.
+1. Introduction

-📚 Literature Review
+Demand forecasting plays a critical role in optimizing supply chains, inventory management, and staffing in the food and beverage industry.
+This project explores machine learning approaches to forecast pizza sales using a historical dataset.
+The objective is to build accurate models that can predict future demand for various pizza types, enabling better operational decisions.

-Demand forecasting using machine learning has gained momentum in recent years.
-Traditional linear models such as Linear Regression offer simplicity and interpretability but may fall short in capturing non-linear trends and complex interactions.
+2. Literature Review

-Tree-based ensemble methods like Random Forest, XGBoost, and Gradient Boosting have demonstrated strong performance in structured datasets due to their ability to model non-linearities and interactions automatically.
-On the other hand, Support Vector Regression (SVR), while powerful in high-dimensional spaces, can sometimes be sensitive to parameter tuning and input scaling.
+Classical statistical models like ARIMA and exponential smoothing have long been used for time series forecasting.
+However, machine learning techniques have shown increasing effectiveness in capturing nonlinear patterns and complex dependencies.
+Random Forest, XGBoost, and Support Vector Regression (SVR) have proven useful for structured data prediction, while deep learning models like LSTM are particularly effective at modeling temporal sequences.

-Model interpretability is also critical.
-Tree-based models can be analyzed using SHAP (SHapley Additive exPlanations) values, which help visualize how individual features influence predictions, adding transparency to model decisions.
+Model interpretability also plays a key role in model adoption.
+SHAP (SHapley Additive exPlanations) is used in this project to understand the influence of features in tree-based models.

-🧪 Methodology
+3. Methodology

-🔧 Data Pipeline
+3.1 Data Preparation

-    Dataset: Daily pizza sales from a fictional pizzeria.
+    Source: Pizza sales dataset from an Excel spreadsheet.

-    Preprocessing: Temporal features were extracted, and each pizza type was modeled individually.
+    Preprocessing: Feature engineering includes date-based features and normalization.

-    Train-Test Split: The data was split using a time-based approach to preserve the chronological order.
+    Split: The data is split into training and testing sets (80/20) without shuffling to preserve time-based order.

-🔬 Models Compared
+3.2 Models Tested

-The following models were implemented and compared:
+The following models were implemented in a modular, object-oriented structure:

-    LinearRegressionModel: A basic linear approach.
+    Linear Regression

-    SupportVectorModel: SVR with RBF kernel.
+    Random Forest

-    RandomForestModel: Bagging ensemble of decision trees.
+    Gradient Boosting

-    XGBoostModel: Gradient boosting framework optimized for performance.
+    XGBoost

-    GradientBoostingModel: A traditional implementation of gradient boosting.
+    Support Vector Regression

-🛠 Hyperparameter Tuning
+    LSTM (Long Short-Term Memory Neural Network)

-Each model (where applicable) was tuned using RandomizedSearchCV with 5-fold cross-validation, optimizing for Root Mean Squared Error (RMSE).
+Each model is tuned (except LSTM) using RandomizedSearchCV to avoid overfitting while finding optimal hyperparameters.

-📈 Evaluation Metrics
+3.3 Evaluation Metrics

-Models were evaluated using:
+The models are evaluated using:

     RMSE (Root Mean Squared Error)